kcompher/gitkubebind/README.md

 - container registry
 - gitlab or github

+## Other caveats
+- those dependencies
+- its it really as easy as adding a requirement.txt or is there yet another markup they need to know?

-## When binder can do it for analytic users, what about developers and
+## When binder can't do it for analytic users... what do developers do?

-# let's start with some examples of what we want to do with Gitlab
+- kube?

-- interface to kubernetes
+### will Gitlab's interface to kubernetes work for developers?
+- Admin configures kubernetes environments in Gitlab, developer pushes code to environment through Gitlab runner CICD.
+- Does this work, or do they need more control?

-# What would be needed to run this disconnected in the enterprise?
+# What would be needed to run disconnected Binder in the enterprise?
 - internal Container Registry (served in gitlab)
 - other internal Repos?
 - internal kube cluster